 I’m Emma, in my other blog I talked about the events and opportunities I’ve enjoyed so far working here.
 From doing a presentation for the new recruits to organising team events, these experiences have allowed me to develop in many ways.
 It’s been great working in a team where we all get along and help each to progress and achieve.

 The training has provided me with skills, knowledge and experience which I have used as evidence in my assignments to complete my BTEC qualification.
-This includes good communication and understanding where I fit in Land Registry.
+This includes good communication and understanding where I fit in HM Land Registry.

-Working at Land Registry, completing an apprenticeship gives me a great work/social life balance, for me this is important as I love sports and go to the gym after work most days.
+Working at HM Land Registry, completing an apprenticeship gives me a great work/social life balance, for me, this is important as I love sports and go to the gym after work most days.
 The flexible working hours gives me the opportunity to vary my start and finish times.
 We have a great apprentice team here, and there are plenty of social events that I’ve been able to get involved in.

 Our top tips for people applying for an apprenticeship